Agoric/documentation/main/glossary/index.md

 ## Smart Contract

-A smart contract is a self-executing contract with the terms of the agreement directly written into lines of code.
-These contracts are stored and executed on a blockchain network.
-Smart contracts automatically enforce and execute the terms of a contract when predefined conditions are met, eliminating the need for intermediaries and reducing the risk of human error or manipulation.
-Like user accounts on a chain, smart contracts can "own" or hold digital assets themselves.

-Key Characteristics:

-- Automated Execution: Smart contracts automatically execute actions when the conditions specified in the code are satisfied.
-- Transparency: The contract's code is usually transparent and accessible to all participants on the blockchain.
-- Immutability: Once deployed on the blockchain, the contract code cannot be altered, ensuring that the terms remain consistent and tamper-proof.
-- Trustless Transactions: Smart contracts operate in a decentralized manner, reducing the need for trust between parties as the contract enforces the terms.

-Applications:

-- Finance: Automating transactions, loan agreements, and insurance claims.
-- Supply Chain: Tracking goods and verifying authenticity.
-- Real Estate: Simplifying property transfers and rental agreements.
-- Voting Systems: Ensuring secure and transparent voting processes.
+A smart contract is a contract-​like arrangement expressed in code, where the behavior of the program enforces the terms of the contract.
+Smart contracts are able to solve some of the fundamental social problems that have traditionally been solved by legal contracts.
+For example, commerce often involves an exchange of one thing for another.
+However, the party that transfers their assets first leaves themselves vulnerable to the other party’s opportunism: the second party can simply walk away from the exchange with both parties’ assets.

+Smart contracts solve this problem of opportunism during an exchange by providing an [escrow mechanism](#escrow) for the assets from both parties, only dispersing the assets after both parties have contributed.
+There is no need for a human intermediary to perform the escrow; the smart contract itself holds the assets.
+Because the behavior of the smart contract is fully described by its code, and that code runs on a decentralized blockchain with high integrity execution, the parties can be assured that the code describes exactly what will happen.
+As such, smart contracts hold the promise of being a market-​based solution for the opportunism problem that does not rely on State intervention.

-In the context of the Agoric blockchain, smart contracts are written using JavaScript and leverage Agoric's secure environment to build and deploy reliable decentralized applications.
+In the context of the Agoric blockchain, smart contracts are written using JavaScript and leverage Agoric's [secure environment](#offer-safety) to build and deploy reliable decentralized applications.

 ## Terms